 - Harp seals are often entangled in fishing gears and marine debris.

-- The entangled harp seal either drowned if it can not reach to the surface for breath or dragged with the gear to which it attached for long distances.
+- The entangled harp seal either drowned if it can not reach the surface for breath or dragged with the gear to which it attached for long distances.
 It causes fatigue, severe injuries, and compromised ability of feeding and leads to declined reproductive success or even death.

 - Accidental vessel strikes severely injure or kill harp seals.